hashicorp/terraform/website/source/docs/commands/output.html.markdown

 The command-line flags are all optional.
 The list of available flags are:

+* `-json` - If specified, the outputs are formatted as a JSON object, with a key per output.
+This can be piped into tools such as `jq` for further processing.
 * `-state=path` - Path to the state file.
 Defaults to "terraform.tfstate".
 * `-module=module_name` - The module path which has needed output.
     By default this is the root path.
 Other modules can be specified by